lrpsantiago/fsess-nascar/README.md

 - MAX: 100% Wheel Power, 2x consumption

 ## Drafting
-When you're behind a car, above 40m/s, you will get 100% Wheel Power, 100% Suspension Strength and the Top Speed set to unlimited.
+When you're behind another car and above 60m/s, you will get 100% Wheel Power, 100% Suspension Strength and the Top Speed set to unlimited (the default top speed is 95m/s).